 This ‘virtual business-to-business marketplace’ will democratize tourism.
 Under this, the government will develop an ‘additional channel for hotels’ in the first phase.
 What will the channel do?
 It will connect all tourist organizations involved in planning a trip to the city.
 The choice of where to stay, the places to visit and eat will all be available real-time making the system highly safe, and transparent.

 The Dubai Tourism Blockchain Marketplace will increase the number of tourists visiting the city as they will be able to create more tailored journeys.
 The right prices will allow even the small players to attract customers and improve their business.
-The change in technology will increase industry participation (rise in number of entrepreneurs) thus leading to a rise in employment.
+The change in technology will increase industry participation (rise in the number of entrepreneurs) thus leading to a rise in employment.

 Dubai 10x project will “[usher] in a new phase of development for government services by transforming a whole host of innovative ideas into reality: Helal Saeed Almarri, Director General, Dubai Tourism.